 The HTA is responsible for making the decision on whether each case can go ahead based on criteria set out by Parliament in cases where the donor is unable to consent for themselves.
 This is most often when the donor is a child - under the age of 18 - who lacks the competence to consent, or an adult that lacks capacity in England, Wales and Northern Ireland.
 The requirements for Scotland are slightly different and for further detail refer to the Human Tissue Authority guidance here for transplant teams, Independent Assessors and Accredited Assessors in Scotland.

-Where a donor, is an adult over 18 in England, Wales and Northern Ireland or an adult over 16 in Scotland and is competent to consent to the removal of bone marrow or PBSCs, the case does not need to be referred to the HTA for approval.
+Where a donor, is an adult aged 18 and over in England, Wales and Northern Ireland or an adult aged 16 and over in Scotland and is competent to consent to the removal of bone marrow or PBSCs, the case does not need to be referred to the HTA for approval.

 The HTA also provides advice and guidance about the HT Act.
 We recommend that you read the following to familiarise yourself with HTA’s role in the PBSC and bone marrow donation process: